PoisotLab/EcologicalNetworks.jl/docs/src/getting_started/demonstration.md

 # Building a network

+!!! abstract

     Before getting started with the package itself, we will see how we can build a network, access its content, and iterate over the interactions.
 This page is intended to give you some intuitions about how the type system works, before reading more of the manual.

 ```@example 1
 using SpeciesInteractionNetworks